gsbeaton/collibra_docs/configure.rst

 Configuration and Running
 =========================
-To allow the Connector to interact with both your Dataiku and Collibra instances, as a minimum requirement you must edit your ``config/dataiku.json`` and ``config/collibra.json`` configuration files.
+To allow the Connector to interact with both your Dataiku and Collibra instances, as a minimum requirement you must edit your ``config/dataiku.json`` and ``config/collibra.json`` configuration files before you can run the connector.

 Customising your Dataiku Configuration
 ######################################